paulhamsh/PicoWBLEMidiTest/README.md

 # PicoWBLEMidiTest
-Basic BLE Midi test for Pico W
+Basic BLE Midi test for Pico W in Micropython

 Requires two Pico Ws - one peripheral, one central.